- Home

 Though this can be distressing, the following tips might help…

 Plan ahead.
-If you’re going out for the day, it can help to find out in advance where your nearest toilets will be.
+If you’re going out for the day, it can be useful to find out in advance where your nearest toilets will be.
 You might also want to try wearing absorbent pants or knickers to manage leaks and help you feel more confident.
 These days, online companies make attractive absorbent knickers.

 Strengthen your pelvic floor.
 There are plenty of quick and easy exercises to help reduce the risk of leaks.